f5devcentral/f5-big-iq-lab/docs/index.rst

 application delivery and security services** and the devices that power them.
 BIG-IQ offers a **unified platform** to create, configure, provision, deploy, and manage F5 security and application delivery services.

-This lab is designed to allow for quick and easy demos of a significant portion of the **BIG-IQ product**.
-The environment is setup with basic configuration and associated traffic generation to populate dashboards.
-Additional configuration can be added to support items that are not currently covered.
+This lab is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product’s core features and functionality.
+The environment is setup with basic configuration in place as well as a traffic generator that populates the app-centric dashboards.
+Additional configurations can be added to support workflows that are not currently covered in this lab.

 This lab environment is available for internal F5 users.
-Please reach out to your local **F5 Sales representative** if you are interested to **run one of the lab** or see a **demo**.
+Please reach out to your local **F5 Sales representative** if you are interested in running one of the labs or to schedule a live demo.

-If you don't know what is BIG-IQ, watch the following video.
+New to BIG-IQ?
+Get started by watching the video below.

 .. raw:: html